rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-16-B-More-Stunners-Over-and-Out.md

 Talks ranged from deconstructing and systematising music from central africa by [Chris Ford](https://twitter.com/ctford) to "the future of web development" with [Paul Kinlan](https://twitter.com/Paul_Kinlan).
 I even got to see my mentor [Andrei Arko](https://twitter.com/indirect) give a talk, LIES, DAMN LIES, AND METRICS, on the very project
 I was working on.
-I was fortunate enough to meet Crystal from launch-code, Ashe Dryden from Alter conf.
-I want to give a special shout out to Team JaM for letting me join their crew on this amazing adventure.
+I was fortunate enough to meet Crystal Martin CoderGirl Program Director at launch-code and Ashe Dryden from Alter conf!
+I want to give a special shout out to [Team JaM](http://twitter.com/rgsocJaM) for letting me join their crew on this amazing adventure.
 I will definitely be going next year.
 Thanks you so much Railsgirlssummerofcode form sending me there.

 <br/>
 <font color="grey"><small><i> Team Jam and Ore at the Strange Loop Conference.</i></small></font>